Best Scope for 30-30 Lever Action Rifles – Top 4 Optics for Marlin & Winchester

 Parallax & Magnification

 As I mentioned, the UTG 3-12X44 30mm Compact Scope has an adjustable parallax.
+This feature provided additional accuracy at longer ranges, a significant upgrade over fixed-parallax scopes in similar price brackets.
 That means that you can fine-tune your shot to perfection.

 Elevation & Windage Knobs

 The elevation and windage knobs on this scope are easy to use and very precise.
+Their responsiveness and accuracy during adjustments were akin to what you’d expect from higher-priced scopes.
 I had no trouble making on-the-fly adjustments to my shot.
 And the fact that they’re lockable is a nice touch.
+However, some users might find these knobs a bit too sensitive, requiring careful handling to avoid unintentional adjustments.

 utg 3-12x44 knobs